Skip to main content

 Want a Native Integration?

-If you’d like us to build a dedicated integration for your tool, let us know at support@spinnable.ai.
-We prioritize based on user demand.
+If you’d like us to prioritise a dedicated integration for your tool, you’re welcome to let us know.
+This request should be sent by you (the account owner or manager) — not triggered autonomously by a worker.
+Email us at support@spinnable.ai with the tool name and your use case.
+We prioritise based on user demand.

 Worker Vault